-Top 10 Best Cities and Travel Hot Spots to See in Pennsylvania
+Top 10 Best Travel Hot Spots in Pennsylvania

 Famous Movies and Film Stars

 At the Jimmy Stewart Museum, visitors can see and hear about the actor and USAF Generals experience in the film Harvey and many other of the 81 he completed.
 The museum is located in Mr. Stewart's hometown of Indiana in Western Pennsylvania.
 Here, the large installation covers an entire upper floor in the town's large library facility and includes a 1930s-era movie theater in which filmed materials are presented.